Ooperipatellus spenceri: Description

 Adults in this species can range from 9 mm to 23 mm in length and from 1 mm to 4 mm in width, with the males generally smaller than the females.
+Including specimens previously assigned to O. nickmayeri, the species O. spenceri can also feature females exceeding 60 mm in length and males exceeding 30 mm in length.
 The jaw features two blades, an inner blade and an outer blade.
 The inner blade features one large tooth, four to seven smaller accessory teeth, and no diastema.
 The outer blade features only one large tooth with no accessory teeth.
 This velvet worm features 14 pairs of legs.
 The dorsal surface of the body features 12 complete plicae (transverse ridges) per segment.
 Each foot features three spinous pads and three distal papillae, but no basal papillae.
 The male of this species features crural papillae on leg pairs 6 through 13.
 The female features an ovipositor as large as the legs of the last leg pair.

 This species varies widely in color, ranging from dark purplish black specimens with only faint traces of a pattern to others with more orange-red, a dark line down the middle, and marked patterns.
 The ventral surface of the body and the inner surfaces of the legs are pale, but the ventral surface can feature two broad dark longitudinal stripes in some specimens.
-The proximal and middle spinous pads are mostly brownish yellow, but the distal pad and the distal and lateral edges of the middle pad are blue.
-The oral papillae are white.
-The antennae are brownish but blue at the distal ends and can feature a few orange rings.
+The antennae are brownish but blue at the distal ends and can feature orange rings.
 The eyes are white or a pale blue.